 This informed consent discussion can be renewed at the time of each disclosure to the third party payer (Fisher, 2008).
 Acuff at al. (1999) long ago suggested that it should be the “usual rule of thumb” to discuss each treatment plan at the time of transmission with the client in whose name it is being sent (p.
 570, emphasis added).

-Finally, in a multi-client case, it is important to clarify in advance whether the third party payer will reimburse for the services being provided.
-For example, in a couple or family case, it would be necessary to verify with the third party payer that in a multi-client case, billing under a single name is allowed, and will not be considered fraudulent billing.
+Finally, in a multi-client case, it is important to clarify in advance whether the third party payer is willing to reimburse for the services being provided.
+For example, it would be necessary to verify in advance with the third party payer that in a multi-client case, such as a couple or family case, billing under a single name is allowed, and will not be considered fraudulent billing.
 (From a risk-management perspective, it can be important to document the name of the third-party supervisor from whom you received the information.)

 The fact that a case is “court-involved” does not mean that ethical responsibilities are different.
 For example, not only would the same informed consent responsibilities apply, but it is suggested that these cases create “enhanced” informed-consent responsibilities (Dwyer, 2012, p.
 108).
 Before beginning such a “hybrid” case, the therapist is ethically required to inform all involved parties about their expectation of disclosing information and opinions to the court, so that all parties who give consent to receive the clinical services will understand in advance that the clinician is also assisting the court and that this will limit their confidentiality.
 (See Association of Family and Conciliation Courts (AFCC ), 2010; Fidnick & Deutsch, 2012; Fidnick, Koch, Greenberg & Sullivan, 2011.)